 Our collective bargaining agreements may require us to participate with other companies in various multi-employer pension plans.
 To the extent that we participate in any multi-employer pension plans that are underfunded, the Employee Retirement Income Security Act of 1974, as amended by the Multi-Employer Pension Plan Amendments Act of 1980, may subject us to substantial liabilities under those plans if we were to withdraw from them or if they were terminated.
-Furthermore, the Pension Protection Act of 2006 (the "PPA") imposes additional funding rules applicable to plan years beginning after 2007 for multi-employer pension plans that are classified as either "endangered," "seriously endangered" or "critical" status.
+Furthermore, the Pension Protection Act of 2006 (the "PPA") imposes additional funding rules applicable to plan years beginning after 2007 for multiemployer pension plans that are classified as either "endangered," "seriously endangered" or "critical" status.
 For a plan that is classified as being in critical status, additional required employer contributions and/or employee benefit reductions could be applied going forward based on future union wages paid.
+In December 2014, the Consolidated and Further Continuing Appropriations Act of 2015 (the "2015 Appropriations Act") was signed into law and materially amended the PPA funding rules.
+In general, the PPA funding rules were made more flexible in order to make more manageable the steps necessary for multiemployer plans to become or remain economically viable in the future.
 We have been informed that several of the multi-employer pension plans to which our subsidiaries contribute have been labeled with a "critical" or "endangered" status as defined by the PPA.
-Although we are not currently aware of any potential significant liabilities to us as a result of these plans being classified as being in critical status, our future results could be impacted.
+The changes made by the 2015 Appropriations Act could materially impact the funding status assessments made under the PPA.
+Although we are not currently aware of any potential significant liabilities to us as a result of these plans being classified as being in a "critical" or "endangered" status, our future financial results could be impacted by the amended funding rules.
+It is unclear what impact the 2015 Appropriations Act will have on our future obligations to the multi-employer pension plans in which we participate.